ShadowNate/MISETranslator/README.md

 can't be moved (must maintain their ids, which are identical to their placement in the library).
 So you will have to come up with some translation tricks to make them fit in the lexical order.
-Also, note that some of these have "Reference cards" to them, so their translation should be adjusted as well, to keep consistency.
+Also, note that some of these have "Reference cards" pointing to them, so their translation should be adjusted as well, in order to keep consistency.

-Finally, note typically you should start from a saved game before having acquired any books from the library.
+Finally, note that, in order to simplify things, you should start from a saved game before having acquired any books from the library.

-If you restore a saved game where you have books from the library, their description will be possibly wrong.
+That is, if you restore a saved game where you already have books from the library, their description will be possibly wrong.
 The way to clear this up, would be to return them all to the librarian, and re-acquire them via the library card system of the library.
-To "clear-up" the Pirate Quotation's book, you would (probably) have to go back to the Phatt governor's mansion and re-switch the books (twice, once to get the book back on the governor and twice to get it back).
-(Returning it to the library and re-acquiring it would work as well - I think).
+To "clear-up" the Pirate Quotation's book especially, you would (probably) have to go back to the Phatt governor's mansion and re-switch the books (twice, once to get the book back on the governor and twice to get it back).
+(Returning it to the library and re-acquiring it could work as well - I think).

 Overriding the default encoding